yinbetterdev/yinbetterdev.github.io/_posts/2020-05-11-simple-script-to-rename-file.md

 keywords: "python"
 ---

-I have a folder with lot of file.
+I have a folder with a lot of file.
 I need to change all file that have name include '@1x' to ''.
 So I write a verry simple script to do it.

 ##Change file's name with python